partlyhuman/wanwan-t-en/Wanwan Aijou Monogatari.md

 On the night of the ball, the sisters and mother put on the dresses they had made for this day and headed to the castle.
 Their entrance at the ball, naturally, was eye-turning.

 Stepmother: Ho ho ho ho ho ho!
-Young Cinderella, don't you realize it's my mature sex appeal that will win?
+My naive young Cinderella, don't you realize it's my mature sex appeal that will win?

 Nevertheless, the three failed to win the favor of the prince.